caltechlibrary/dataset-instruction/00-intro-json-apis.md

 - `curl`: a Unix command for transferring data from or to an Internet server without human interaction.
 We will use `curl` to retrieve data from APIs.
-- `jq`: a command-line tool that allows us to parse data in JSON (JavaScript Object Notation) format.
-JSON is great for machines to understand but sometimes looks like gobbledygook to humans.
-We will use `jq` to 'pretty print' JSON data.

 # Using an API via a DOI